VCDN-2024/prog7312-poe-Akhonaa/README.md

 ---

 ## Project file structure:
--MainWindow.xaml.cs and MainWindow.xaml: Main menu navigation
+- MainWindow.xaml.cs and MainWindow.xaml: Main menu navigation
--ReportIssuesWindow.xaml.cs and .xaml: window for reporting issues -LocalEventsWindow.xaml.cs and .xaml: Window for viewing all events -ServiceRequestStausForm.xaml.cs and .xaml: Form for viewing details of service requests -StatusHeap.cs: for managing and prioritizing service request statuses
+- ReportIssuesWindow.xaml.cs and .xaml: window for reporting issues -LocalEventsWindow.xaml.cs and .xaml: Window for viewing all events -ServiceRequestStausForm.xaml.cs and .xaml: Form for viewing details of service requests -StatusHeap.cs: for managing and prioritizing service request statuses